Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 1. Sample owners are fully responsible for their sample code, and any dependency they might have
 1. Sample owners will guarantee functionality over time,
-1. Sample owners will answer to questions, comments, GH issues, PRs and any other topic related to their sample implementation,
+1. Sample owners will answer to questions, comments, GH issues, PRs and any other topics related to their sample implementation,
 1. Samples that remain in a broken state will be removed, until fixed.
 1. Microsoft won’t provide support for these samples, and we won’t take GitHub issues, PRs, etc.
 1. Proposals for new samples will go through a code review process and owners will have to address any major concerns before we add the links to their samples